oizzoo/Tindog-project/README.md

 # TinDog Project

-This is a simple HTML invitation page built during the [Complete Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) by Dr. Angela Yu.
+This is a Bootstrap page built during the [Complete Web Development Bootcamp](https://www.udemy.com/course/the-complete-web-development-bootcamp/) by Dr. Angela Yu.

 ## 📋 What I learned